-• MAJOR PROPHETS
+MAJOR PROPHETS

 These men brought a strong warning from God to tell His chosen nation to stop sinning and follow Him.
+Their message from God also pointed to the Saviour who God would send.
 They are called the major prophets because the books are longer.

-o MINOR PROPHETS
+MINOR PROPHETS

-The message from God through the prophets was that a Saviour would come and exactly what He would be like.
+Again God sent messages of warning through the minor prophets and messages of exactly what the Saviour would be like.
 It names all the criteria that Jesus needed to, and did, meet.
 They are called the minor prophets because the books are shorter.